Kaloli Bird – Undertaker Bird – the Marabou Stork is the Unofficial National Bird of Uganda

 In Ugandan tradition, it is said that when God created the birds, he took leftover parts and made the Marabou Stork creating Africa’s ugliest Bird.

-Why is the Marabou Stork is the Unofficial National Bird of Uganda?
+Why is the Marabou Stork the Unofficial National Bird of Uganda?
 In Uganda, corruption is a way of life.
 President Museveni addresses the problem in new ways, but it is hard to eradicate.
 Corrupt officials, police, tax officials, and countless others like the Marabou Stork feed on anything that comes their way.

 Since it is a vulture, one could make a case that the Bird, in its horror, is a symbol of opportunistic corrupt officials.
-Like the Marabou Stork, they feed on any scraps that they might find.
-Hence Ugandans call a corrupt official a Kaloli Bird feeding off of others.
+Like the Marabou Stork, they feed on any scraps they might find.
+Hence Ugandans call a corrupt official a Kaloli Bird providing off of others.
 Like Marabou Storks, corrupt officials have an insatiable appetite.

 The Marabou Stork is the Unofficial National Bird of Uganda